Origin of Image source: shutterstock.com

-Visa and immigration procedures in France
+Visa and Immigration Procedures to France

 Travelers from non-visa exempt countries must have the Schengen visa in order to enter France.
 The general requirements are the application form, 2 photos, a passport valid for at least 3 months, return air ticket, travel visa insurance, cover letter, proof of accommodation, proof of civil status, and proof of sufficient financial means for your period of stay.
 For further details please contact your local embassy.

 Passengers older than 17 years old and arriving from non-EU locations are allowed to bring without customs duty 200 individual cigarettes, 100 cigarillos (max.
 3 grams each), 50 cigars, 250 grams of smoking tobacco or proportional assortment 1 liter of spirits over 22%, or non-denatured ethyl alcohol with more than 80% volume, 2 liters of spirits or aperitifs made of wine or similar beverages less than 22% volume, or sparkling wines or liquor wines, a proportional mix of these products; and in addition, 4 liters of wine or 16 liters of beer, medicines in proportion to the traveler's needs (for all passengers), and other goods (for air travelers), up to a total value of EUR 430 per adult or EUR 150 if aged under 15 years old.